 There are a number of key reasons why opting for a standalone camera can be a better idea than your smartphone.
 That could be a larger sensor, a longer or more flexible zoom, reliable battery life, rugged capability or some kind of combination of all three that leads you towards investing in one of the best compact cameras.

-Despite there being far fewer new releases into the compact camera market, there’s still a healthy number of compact cameras available to buy.
+Despite there being far fewer new releases in the compact camera market, there’s still a healthy number of compact cameras available to buy.
 Although it’s true to say that most manufacturers have been concentrating on the best mirrorless cameras, there’s still plenty available for those who want something a bit more pocket-friendly.

 Choosing one camera as the best compact camera isn’t particularly easy.
 Lots of the models on this list serve different purposes, so it really depends on what you’re looking for.
 That said, if you’re in need of a fantastic all-rounder, then the ultimate compact camera has to be the Sony RX100 VII.
 This fantastic model really delivers the goods, but you’ll pay a pretty penny for it too.
 If your budget is a little more restricted, it’s worth investigating older models in the RX100 line-up.